Tableau paid for itself on paper.

 Most Tableau environments drift into a graveyard of untrusted, duplicated workbooks

-The pattern is consistent across mid-market firms: Tableau gets purchased, a handful of analysts publish workbooks, and within a year the environment has dozens of disconnected data sources, calculated fields that contradict each other, and a Tableau Server or Tableau Cloud site where nobody can tell which dashboard is the authoritative one.
+The pattern is consistent across mid-market firms: Tableau gets purchased, analysts publish workbooks, and within a year the environment has dozens of disconnected data sources, contradictory calculated fields, and a Server or Cloud site where nobody can tell which dashboard is authoritative.
 Extracts break silently.
-Live connections to the warehouse time out.
 Users stop trusting the numbers and go back to Excel.
-The Certified Data Sources feature exists precisely to solve this, but most teams never configure it.
-Row-level security sits unconfigured, so sensitive revenue or HR data gets shared too broadly or locked down so tightly that the right people cannot see it.
-Ask Prep flows get built once and never maintained, so the transformation logic that feeds the dashboards quietly rots.
+The Certified Data Sources feature exists to solve this, but most teams never configure it.
+Row-level security sits unconfigured, so sensitive revenue or HR data gets shared too broadly.
+Prep flows quietly rot.

-Revenue Institute comes in, audits the full Tableau site - data sources, workbook dependencies, extract schedules, user permissions, and Published Data Sources - and rebuilds from the structural layer up.
-We consolidate redundant data sources, enforce Certified Source governance, wire in proper row-level security using Tableau's entitlement table pattern, and rebuild the Prep flows or direct database connections that make the whole stack reliable.
-The result is a site where analysts publish fast and operators open dashboards without second-guessing the numbers.
+Revenue Institute audits the full Tableau site - data sources, workbook dependencies, extract schedules, and permissions - then rebuilds from the structural layer up.
+We consolidate redundant data sources, enforce Certified Source governance, wire in row-level security using Tableau's entitlement table pattern, and rebuild the Prep flows that make the stack reliable.
+Analysts publish fast and operators open dashboards without second-guessing the numbers.

 What we build inside your Tableau environment